odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/_review.md

             - "False"
         correct_answer: 2
         explanation: >
-            No. Docker is the only container platform supported by Amazon ECS at this time.
+            No, docker is the only container platform supported by Amazon ECS at this time.

     - questions:
         question: >